INBPA0315L/notes-2024/B301-exceptions-and-files.md

    1. instantiating one resource
    1. instantiating more resources

-1. Using buffered I/O operations
+1. Using buffered I/O operations (extra)

    1. `BufferedWriter` for writing
    1. `BufferedReader` for reading